thaydan/ocp8/README.md

 ## Run the app with local Symfony server

-You can use the local Symfony server to run the application.
+You can use the local Symfony server to run the application on your computer.
 This requires installing [Symfony CLI](https://symfony.com/download) on your computer.

 Then, in the folder containing the project, you can start a server with the following command
 ```bash